-We report direct visualization of spin-flip transition of the surface layer in antiferromagnet $MnBi_4Te_7$, a natural superlattice of alternating $MnBi_2Te_4$ and Bi_2Te_3 layers, using cryogenic magnetic force microscopy (MFM).
+We report direct visualization of spin-flip transition of the surface layer in antiferromagnet $MnBi_4Te_7$ , a natural superlattice of alternating $MnBi_2Te_4$ and $Bi_2Te_3$ layers, using cryogenic magnetic force microscopy (MFM).
 The observation of magnetic contrast across domain walls and step edges confirms that the antiferromagnetic order persists to the surface layers.
-The magnetic field dependence of the MFM images reveals that the surface magnetic layer undergoes a first-order spin-flip transition at a magnetic field that is lower than the bulk transition, in excellent agreement with a revised Mills' model.
-Our analysis indicates an enhancement of the order parameter in the surface magnetic layer, implying robust ferromagnetism in the single-layer limit.
-The direct visualization of surface spin-flip transition not only opens up exploration of surface metamagnetic transitions in layered antiferromagnets, but also provides experimental support for realizing quantized transport in ultra-thin films of MnBi4Te7 and other natural superlattice topological magnets.
+The magnetic field dependence of the MFM images reveals that the surface magnetic layer undergoes a first-order spin-flip transition at a magnetic field that is lower than the bulk transition, in excellent agreement with a revised Mills model.
+Our analysis suggests no reduction of the order parameter in the surface magnetic layer, implying robust ferromagnetism in the single-layer limit.
+The direct visualization of surface spin-flip transition not only opens up exploration of surface metamagnetic transitions in layered antiferromagnets, but also provides experimental support for realizing quantized transport in ultrathin films of $MnBi_4Te_7$ and other natural superlattice topological magnets.